Did you know most of the pollution in your home comes from inside?

 Price range: $415-$845 (before discount)

 Austin Air has quite a few air purifiers.
 I will highlight the features and the most popular options.
-Additional details and a full product list can be found on my website.

 Austin Air sells junior size models that are for smaller living spaces as well.
 Many of the products listed below are available in both standard and junior sizes.